-False detection of viruses or security breaches or false identification of spam or spyware could adversely affect our business.
+False detection of vulnerabilities, viruses or security breaches or false identification of spam or spyware could adversely affect our business.

 Our antivirus and our intrusion prevention services may falsely detect viruses or other threats that do not actually exist.
 This risk is heightened by the inclusion of a "heuristics" feature in our products, which attempts to identify viruses and other threats not based on any known signatures but based on characteristics or anomalies that may indicate that a particular item is a threat.
 When our end-customers enable the heuristics feature in our products, the risk of falsely identifying viruses and other threats significantly increases.
 These false positives, while typical in the industry, may impair the perceived reliability of our products and may therefore adversely impact market acceptance of our products.
 Also, our anti-spam and anti-malware services may falsely identify emails or programs as unwanted spam or potentially unwanted programs, or alternatively fail to properly identify unwanted emails or programs, particularly as spam emails or spyware are often designed to circumvent anti-spam or spyware products.
 Parties whose emails or programs are blocked by our products may seek redress against us for labeling them as spammers or spyware, or for interfering with their business.
 In addition, false identification of emails or programs as unwanted spam or potentially unwanted programs may reduce the adoption of our products.
 If our system restricts important files or applications based on falsely identifying them as malware or some other item that should be restricted, this could adversely affect end-customers' systems and cause material system failures.
-Any such false identification of important files or applications could result in negative publicity, loss of end-customers and sales, increased costs to remedy any problem, and costly litigation.
+In addition, our threat researchers periodically identify vulnerabilities in various third party products, and, if these identifications are perceived to be incorrect or are in fact incorrect, this could harm our business.
+Any such false identification or perceived false identification of important files, applications or vulnerabilities could result in negative publicity, loss of end-customers and sales, increased costs to remedy any problem, and costly lit